"The Embrace" with Hank Willis Thomas

 Boston, Massachusetts, USA

 Embrace Boston is a non-profit organization established by the Boston Foundation in 2017, working to inspire change and activate social justice values towards the realization of a radically equitable and inclusive Boston.
-At the end of 2017, Embrace Boston issued a call for a permanent monument in the Boston Common representing Dr. Martin Luther King, Jr. and Coretta Scott King’s legacy and presence within the city, creating a cultural symbol of equity and justice for Boston’s residents and visitors.
+At the end of 2017, The Mayor's Department of Arts and Culture issued a call for a permanent monument in the Boston Common representing Dr. Martin Luther King, Jr. and Coretta Scott King’s legacy and presence within the city, creating a cultural symbol of equity and justice for Boston’s residents and visitors.
 An Art Committee convened, and received 126 applications that were ultimately narrowed down to five finalists invited for design competition.
 MASS and artist Hank Willis Thomas partnered on a proposal, and on March 4, 2019, The Embrace was officially selected for the design of the memorial and plaza.

 The sculpture design was inspired by photographs taken during the Civil Rights movement, in moments of people joining hands and locking arms, and of the Kings walking arm in arm at the frontlines of marches and protests.
 One image from that period, depicting Dr. King hugging Coretta following the announcement that he had been awarded the Nobel Peace Prize in 1964, was particularly striking to Thomas: “I saw in that moment, how much of his weight was literally on top of her.
 And I thought that was a really symbolic idea: That she was literally holding his weight.”
 Thomas’ deep commitment to the transformative power of love and partnership elevated one idea above the others: embrace.
 The memorial design declares that love is the ultimate weapon against injustice.
 In evoking the love shared between the Kings, their commitment to each other, and their ideals, the message behind The Embrace is overwhelmingly simple and accessible: it is about what we share, not what sets us apart.